-We are seeking excellent candidates for 16 fully funded PhD positions, as part of the third cohort of the newly established EPSRC Centre for Doctoral Training (CDT) in the Mathematics of Planet Earth (MPE), jointly run by Imperial College London and the University of Reading
+We are seeking excellent candidates for 16 fully funded PhD positions, as part of the forth cohort of the newly established EPSRC Centre for Doctoral Training (CDT) in the Mathematics of Planet Earth (MPE), jointly run by Imperial College London and the University of Reading.

 The centre offers an innovative four year PhD in programme in Mathematics and its applications to weather, oceans and climate science.
 The first year takes the form of an MRes (Masters by Research) course, leading to a jointly awarded degree from Imperial College London and the University of Reading.
 The following 3 years focus on the PhD project, and lead to the award of a PhD from either Imperial or Reading.